fulopdenes/constructionData-myStock/README.md

 [//]: # (opening it for the first time.
 Public link: https://mystock-frontend.onrender.com/)

 This software provides a common work platform of companies in the construction industry.
-It is very similar to Excel program, but it optimized by construction conditions, exemples:
+It is very similar to Excel program, but it optimized by construction conditions, examples:
  * for small screens --> bigger icons and fonts;
  * for slow internet --> precach data or offline mode;
  * when several companies must have access to one data --> common database acces;